-While all the numerous advanced tools and techniques are employed for data analysis such as data science, business intelligence, NLP, classical and quantum machine learning, deep learning, implementation of Artificial Intelligence and IoT, one of the techniques frequently preferred for analyzing financial data is statistical Time Series Analysis.
+While all the numerous advanced tools and techniques are employed for data analysis such as ML, IoT etc, one of the techniques frequently preferred for analyzing such data is statistical Time Series Analysis.

-Also, the rate of interest fluctuates in banks and different for different kinds of loans.
-What are all this data, how it is useful?
+Another example is, the rate of interest fluctuates in banks and different for different kinds of loans.
+What are all this data, how useful it is?
 These types of data are time-series data that go through analysis for forecasts.

-In the broad form, it is analyzed to obtain inference what has occurred in the past with the data point series and endeavor to predict what is going to appear in the coming time.
+In the broad form, an analysis is conducted to obtain inference what has occurred in the past with the data point series and endeavour to predict what is going to appear in the coming time.

 An ordered set of observations with respect to time periods is a time series.
 In simple words, a sequential organization of data accordingly to their time of occurrence is termed as time series.